Ashtead: Government and politics

 Since 1997, Ashtead has been part of the parliamentary constituency of Epsom and Ewell.

 For much of the 19th century, local infrastructure and services were overseen by the vestry, but the Local Government Act 1888 transferred many administrative responsibilities to the newly formed Surrey County Council.
 A parish council was established under the Local Government Act 1894 when the village became part of Epsom Rural District.
 The parish council was abolished in 1933, when Ashtead became part of Leatherhead Urban District.
+Ashtead thus became an urban parish.
+In 1951 the parish had a population of 9852.
+On 1 April 1974 the parish was abolished.
 Mole Valley District Council was created in 1974 by combining the Urban Districts of Dorking and Leatherhead with the Rural District of Dorking.

 Although Ashtead does not have a parish council today, stakeholder engagement is conducted through a number of bodies, including Ashtead Residents' Association.

 Demography and housing

 In the 2011 Census, the combined population of the Ashtead Common, Park and Village wards was 14,169.